BenjaminAtbi/CMPT276-Chip8-System/Chip8EmulatorProject/PONG/README.txt

 Created using OCTO and exported as a .ch8 file.
+It was then tested using a pre existing emulator.

 A prototype version of PONG.
 The left paddle is moved by pressing 1 for up and Q for down.
 Similarly, the right paddle is moved by pressing 3 for up and E for down.
 This version of the prototype has